-NVH testing often occurs during the assembly of a vehicle but can encompass the full construction, an individual component, or anywhere in-between.
+NVH testing often occurs during the assembly of a vehicle but can encompass the complete construction, an individual component, or anywhere in between.
 NVH solutions identify and address vehicle noise and vibration, and many international standards require some variation of this type of testing.

 In a complex signal, the FFT helps the engineer determine which frequencies are excited and the amplitude at each frequency.
 Additionally, it highlights changes in the frequency and amplitude and the harmonic excitation in a frequency range.

 For automotive testing, engineers can use the FFT to diagnose imbalances and analyze vibration from the engine or other components.
 To learn more about FFT analysis, visit the blog titled Fast Fourier Transform (FFT) Analysis.

 If the vibration frequency changes with time, the user can select a spectrogram as the graph option.
 The testing engineer can use a spectrogram to analyze the waveform’s frequency content to distinguish different vibration types.
 The data lets users locate strong signals and determine how frequencies change over time.